arnekv/docs/dev/concepts/reference/ts_plotting_charts.md

+---
-# Best practices for plotting charts with data points
+title: Best practices for plotting charts with data points
+description: A guide to using the Time Series API for high fidelity chart rendering in Cognite Data Fusion.
+---

 This best practice guide focuses on giving developers the ability to use the powerful and flexible Time Series API to render the most precise, high fidelity charts possible.
 Whilst the guide focuses on high fidelity charts, the techniques outlined herein may be adapted to suit different use cases where lower granularity/ lower fidelity is preferred (such as weekly or monthly reports).